If you have questions that are not in our FAQ’s, please call (844) 756-8600 and we will be happy to assist you. We are available 24/7.

 Please do not bring jewelry, money or other valuables.
 Wedding rings are appropriate.

-Any clothing with drawstrings is prohibited: sweatpants, running shorts, hoodies, pajamas, shoes with shoe strings paracord jewelry or watches, etc. Belts are also not allowed on pants.
+Any clothing with drawstrings is prohibited: sweatpants, running shorts, hoodies, pajamas, shoes with laces, paracord jewelry or watches, etc. Belts are also not allowed on pants.

 Electronic devices such as MP3 players, tablets, laptop computers, radios, cell phones, alarm clocks or other items with a cord.

-Your own pillow, sheets, blanket or stuffed animal – in order to control for infections.
+Your own pillow, sheets, blanket or stuffed animal.
 We will supply all the linens and pillows you need during your stay.

 Food and drinks from outside of the hospital.
-You will be provided with snacks in addition to regular meals.
+You will be provided with regular meals and snacks.
+Any special dietary needs can be discussed with our dietician.

 What should I expect from the admission process?

-When entering the Chicago Behavioral Hospital lobby you will be greeted by the receptionist or and escorted to an assessment room.
+When entering the Chicago Behavioral Hospital lobby you will be greeted and escorted to an assessment room.
 We will ask you to complete a few pieces of paperwork similar to a doctor’s office visit.
 An admission counselor will meet with you and explain the assessment and admission process, and a financial counselor will explain your benefits and how they fit with our programs.

-At this time, we will ask you questions and complete a full psychosocial assessment, review the programs available and make a recommendation for appropriate treatment either at Chicago Behavioral Hospital or our intensive outpatient program.
-If you need treatment we do not provide we will provide community resources for you to follow up with at your convenience.
-Your assessment counselor will discuss the recommendations for a level of care along with programs we offer.
+At this time, we will complete a full psychosocial assessment, review the programs available and make a recommendation for appropriate treatment either at Chicago Behavioral Hospital or our intensive outpatient program.
+If you need treatment we do not provide, we will provide community resources for you to follow up with at your convenience.

 Once you sign the admission paperwork the counselor will go over which items are allowed on the unit and escort you to your treatment unit for orientation with one of our nurses.
 Patients will be seen by their psychiatrist and an internal medicine physician within 24 hours of admission.